 Mailing, USPS, Postal Regulations

-When planning your direct mail campaign, the type of postage you choose – First Class or USPS Marketing Mail – plays an important role in determining its success.
+When planning your direct mail campaign, the type of postage you choose – First Class or USPS Marketing Mail (also known as Standard Mail) – plays an important role in determining its success.

 In case you were wondering: they are not pretty much the same.
 Each mailing class brings unique strengths, features, and requirements.